 Write a 3-4 page (double-spaced) argument to your classmates that is grounded in the course theme and that cites some of the texts we’ve read in the class.
-Include a short self-analysis below your argument of your main claim, purpose, and the most compelling rhetorical appeal you make.
+Include a short self-analysis below your argument that describes your main claim, purpose, and the most compelling rhetorical appeal you make.

 Claim: Your claim should be tight and provable within the page limit assigned.